🗾旅クチ

 Overview

-The Nitta-no-shō National Historical Site comprises remains associated with the medieval estate of Nitta-no-shō in Ōta, Gunma Prefecture, and is a designated Historic Site of Japan.
-It came into being as the ancestral base of the Nitta clan, a medieval warrior lineage, and is regarded as a rare example of a medieval estate in eastern Japan whose history can be corroborated by documentary records.
-In 2000, eleven locations among the Nitta clan remains were designated as a national Historic Site.
+The Nitta-no-shō National Historical Site brings together remains connected to the manor of Nitta-no-shō, once spread across present-day Ōta, Gunma Prefecture, and it holds designation as a National Historic Site.
+The area is known as the birthplace of the Nitta clan, a powerful medieval warrior lineage, and one distinctive feature — rare among medieval estates in eastern Japan — is that its history can be traced through old documents such as the Chōraku-ji and Masaki papers.
+In 2000, eleven locations tied to the Nitta clan were jointly designated a national Historic Site.

 Highlights